2of/2of/README.md

 - **[Regression Models & Regularization (STAT448)](https://github.com/2of/University-Of-Canterbury-2024-STAT448/tree/main)**
   Data cleaning, regression model fitting, LASSO and Ridge regression, and basic TensorFlow neural networks/CNNs.

+There's more in repos.
+I typically keep all course work unless it feels that it's an issue for faculty to have that floating around publically.

 Older (from my undergrad):

 [Rest Server (NODEJS)](https://github.com/2of/SENG365-2020-Server) | [C HTTP 1.0 Downloader](https://github.com/2of/ENCE360) | [Large Data project 'Can we settle unrest by changing what's in the media'](https://github.com/2of/Data301---Big-Data-Computing-University-of-Canterbury-)

+See Repos for more
 ---

 Get in touch over on my linkedin for collaborations or lunch invites!